DeviprasadShetty9833/My_Portfolio/Issue_Template/Bug_report.md

 # Bug Report Table

 This table tracks bugs reported for the project.
 Please update it as bugs are reported and resolved.
 Below 2 examples are provided in the table.
-Report any bug if found.

 | **Bug Title** | **Description** | **Screenshot** | **Steps to Reproduce** | **Expected Behavior** | **Proposed Solution** | **Reported By** | **Status** | **Date Reported** |
 |---------------|-----------------|----------------|-------------------------|------------------------|------------------------|------------------|-------------|--------------------|